 Unit B3

-Immediately east of the preparing mill is a large modern single-storey shed.
-It is now a workshop but was originally built as a hackling room.
-Its pitched roof has parapeted verges and is covered with profiled metal sheeting.
-There is a vertical break on the east-facing pitch of the roof to accommodate a row of windows.
-Aluminium rainwater goods.
-The walls are of brick, with recessed panels dressed with rusticated cream brick.
-Its east wall forms part of the boundary to the complex.
-There is a roller shuttered door on its south gable, with a decorative brick roundel above.
-There is also a short linking passage on the west wall through to the preparing department.
-The north gable contains four modern plastic windows (observed as three four-pane windows by later surveyors).
+Immediately east of the preparing mill is a large modern single-storey shed, now used as a workshop but originally built as a hackling room.
+Its pitched roof has parapeted verges and is covered with profiled metal sheeting, with a vertical break on the east-facing pitch to accommodate a row of windows.
+Aluminium rainwater goods are fitted.
+The walls are of brick with recessed panels dressed with rusticated cream brick.
+The east wall forms part of the site boundary.
+The south gable has a roller-shuttered door with a decorative brick roundel above.
+A short linking passage on the west wall connects through to the preparing department.
+The north gable has three four-pane modern plastic windows.

 Unit B4